j14159/alpaca-record-sketch1/README.md

 OCaml native run time:  0.010069
 ```

 Timings are in seconds using `Unix.gettimeofday`, "JIT compilation time" is "how long did the program spend on making LLVM IR and compiling it".
+Results from my mid-2017 Dell XPS running Ubuntu `18.<something>`.

 This depends on early [ppx_test_match](https://github.com/j14159/ppx_test_match) work which I have not yet submitted to OPAM.
 You will need to install that locally if you want to run any of the tests in this repository.